mlavi/hugo/content/post/personal/us-sedition-president-censure-and-impeachment.md

 ---
-tags: ['us', 'democracy','personal']
+tags: ['america', 'politics']
 date: "2021-01-10T08:18:29-06:00"
 title: "US Sedition, Presidential Censure, and Impeachment"
 ---
-Democracy is a process: this past Wednesday was another test of US democracy and a reckoning of our current administration's dangerous tactics to stay in power.
+Democracy is a process: this past Wednesday was another test of United States democracy and a reckoning of our current administration's dangerous tactics to stay in power.
 This has been another disheartening, depressing, embarrassing week in our enduring COVID-19 imposed lock down, but an older threat, the disease of poor thinking, was evident.

 <!--more-->

 A Support the President/#StopTheSteal rally where the President and his lawyer spoke spurred on a protest march to become a mob attack on and looting of the Capitol building.
-The design was planned to stop the Electoral College count and certification of the the 2020 US Federal election results, but it turned deadly (four rioters and one Capitol Policeman have died) and delayed Congress a few hours.
+The design was planned to stop the Electoral College count and certification of the the 2020 United States Federal election results, but it turned deadly (four rioters and one Capitol Policeman have died) and delayed Congress a few hours.
 Early the next morning, President-elect Biden and VP-elect Harris were certified by Congress.

 There are so many simple questions:

 - For anyone who trespassed into the Capitol building this past Wednesday: how was your goal anything but violence?
   - You changed from a peaceful protester (whom I would defend as a right) to one of the mob of rioters, shouldn't you be prosecuted?
-  - You can't claim revolution against and patriotism for the United States at the same time, are you loyal to the President and not the US?
+  - You can't claim revolution against and patriotism for the United States at the same time, are you loyal to the President and not the United States?
   - Some were looking to find and hang the "traitorous" Vice President of the current administration, who led the Senate Electoral College session.
 How can you reconcile loyalty to the President and not the VP unless the election was the only factor in your decision?

 - For the Capitol Police who took selfie photos with the rioters in the building: is it hypocritical to support a criminal event in the place you protect?